why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/updating_upgrading_reverting.md

 Make sure that the line `multiversion = provides:multiversion(kernel)` is not commented out (make sure there is no `#` prepended to `multiversion = provides:multiversion(kernel)`).
 If the line is commented out, use the arrow keys to bring the cursor near the `#` and delete it.

-Then look at the line reading `multiversion.kernels = <...>`.
+Then look at the line reading `multiversion.kernels = <version>`.
 It encodes the policy the system uses for keeping kernels.
 By default, what fills the `<...>` is `latest,latest-1,running`.
 This means that zypper should not remove:

 - the kernel available from the latest Tumbleweed snapshot installed on the system; nor
 - the one before; nor